wp-plugins/d13gallery/readme.txt

 1. Extract the files to your local machine.
 1. Upload the whole d13gallery folder (including the folder itself) to your plugins directory - typically http://www.yourblog.com/wp-content/plugins/
 1. Activate the plugin using your Wordpress admin pages.
-1. Familiarise yourself with the documentation under “options > d13galleries”
+1. Familiarise yourself with the documentation under 'options > d13galleries'
 1. Get cracking!

 == Frequently Asked Questions ==